Individualized Residential Treatment for Girls – Prairieview

 - Serving ages 12-17

-- 16 beds in a comfortable dorm-like setting
+- 24 beds across three units in a comfortable dorm-like setting

 Each resident is assigned a Case Manager who begins working with clients at least one month prior to discharge.

 The Case Manager is available to help residents reintegrate into their communities including finding jobs, enrolling successfully in school and setting up an appropriate IEP (Individualized Education Plan) if necessary, addressing a family’s stressors specific to the return of the client to family living, and in general aiding with all matters of transition.
 This service continues, without additional cost, for at least 60 days following a client’s discharge.